judering/judering.github.io/index.md

 ## NOVEMBER 2017:
 Heading to Berlin for 3 weeks to write some new cello music for Martin Johnson on the 21st November.

-Concorde performed Swelt Belly at Dawn in Hong Kong on <br>
+Concorde performed Swelt Belly at Dawn in Hong Kong on:
 Nov.
 1 - St. Paul’s College (workshop presentation to about 50 students and staff - secondary schools) <br>
 Nov.
 2 - Lutheran Academy (workshop presentation to about 60 students and staff - secondary school) <br>
 Nov.
 3 - Education University - performance for 100 students <br>